-Macro functions: The 'function' concept in templates
+Macro functions: The concept of 'functions' in templates.

 Define a macro functionThe syntax is very intuitive: